ModeratelyAware/SnakeProject/README.md

 Input--> Game;
 ```
 I layered the project in a way that the Graphics and Input layers have one-way communication with the Game layer.
 That way, if I ever wanted to swap input or rendering systems, I could do so without touching any of the game’s logic.

+## Some Words

+I want to give a special thanks to RB Whitaker.
+I bought his book “The C# Player’s Guide” shortly after leaving my job, and it provided for a fantastic, and easy-to-digest entry into C#.

+As someone who is not the most social, I was even pulled into his Discord community where readers can ask questions and post their completed challenges from the book to be reviewed.
+He himself has spent over 2 ½ hours answering a single question of mine in more detail than I could have hoped for and his passion clearly shows.